 Compassionate Love: Displaying Compassion for Those Who Struggle with Mental Illness (c)2016 Nancy Virden

 I wondered what God could use me for- what good deeds I could do if I stayed alive.
-Yet in no way could I feel hope in any idea.
+Yet in no way could I feel hope.
 I felt solemn dread as if shut up in a dark cave alone.

 Drenched in anguish, I stared at my apartment walls, stayed days in bed, or obsessed over emails wanting someone, anyone, to let me know they care.

 When an email came it was never good enough.
-My perception was that no one could or ever would care, so each act of kindness toward me was used as a measuring stick of that person’s sincerity.
+My perception was that no one could or ever would care, so each act of kindness toward me was used as a measuring stick of that person’s insincerity.
 Long emails meant someone cared more.
 Did they ask about me?
 They care a little more.
-Do they spend time listening?
+Do they want a reply?
 Come back for more?

 Nothing was enough.
-My world was as big as this typed O, and all that was in it was me and my pain.
-Inwardly I demanded love be proven while I wrote off anyone who tried.
+My world was the size of this typed O, and all that was in it was me and pain.
+Inwardly I demanded that love be proven while I wrote off anyone who tried.

 This was major depression.

-On the outside, a person in a major depressive episode may withdraw, and it can look like rejection.
+On the outside, a person in a major depressive episode may withdraw, and it can look like a rejection of those around.
 It is easy to confuse this behavior with selfishness, self-centeredness, apathy, laziness, manipulation, “quitting”, or spiritual weakness.
-In reality, major depression inhibits our ability to function.
-No one just snaps out of it, and recovery can be a long process.

-That may be why it is so hard to love your depressed friend.
-Your emotional love may be strong as ever for your pal, but showing that love proves more and more tiring as time goes on.
-It hurts.
-It may seem your friendship is no longer trusted, or is one-sided.
+That may be why it is difficult to help your depressed friend.
+Your love may be strong as ever for your pal, but being with them proves tiring.
+It hurts because the relationship is temporarily one-sided.

-It is vital to mention that you and I are likely not therapists or doctors.
-It is never in our friends’ best interests for us to take on those roles.
-One of the best ways to offer healthy support is to get a depressed person to professional help.
+It is never in our friend’s best interests for us to take on the role of advisor or medical expert.
+One of the best ways to offer healthy support is to encourage a person with depression to accept professional help.

--Educate yourself on the symptoms of depression and learn what it may be like for your friend on the inside.
+1) Educate yourself on the symptoms of depression and learn what it may be like for your friend.
 Although each person is different, much of the struggle is common.
-It is important to remember major depression is a complex disease, and every patient has to learn how to cope with it.
+It is important to remember major depression is complex, and every person has to learn how to cope with it.

-Ask, “what must I have in my daily life to experience joy and to meet my personal goals?”
-Any answer to the question is fine as long as you are being honest and considering your needs and commitments.
+2) Ask, “what must I have in my daily life to experience joy and to meet my personal goals?”
+Any answer to the question is fine as long as you are honest and considerate of your needs and commitments.
 Be specific.
 Have a good idea of your capabilities and a time frame of availability in mind before continuing with this process.

 Compassionate love learns boundaries.

 If you are struggling emotionally today or feeling suicidal, or concerned about someone who is, please call the National Suicide Prevention Lifeline 1-800-273-TALK (8255).
-Hope and help can be yours.
+Hope and help are yours.